Album of the Year (Faith No More album): Songs and lyrics

 "The Big Kahuna" and "Light Up & Let Go" were originally intended to appear on the album, although they ended up appearing as B-sides and as bonus tracks for the Japanese edition.
 According to Mike Patton, "The Big Kahuna" was cut from the final track listing since it did not fit in with the rest of the album.
 He also claimed the song's title was not a reference to the Big Kahuna restaurant from Quentin Tarantino's Pulp Fiction.

 The band recorded approximately two dozen songs during the Album of the Year sessions.
 However, almost no unreleased material from the sessions has ever surfaced.
 Patton said, "we did about 7 or 8 songs that won't appear on the album.
 I don't know if they will ever appear somewhere.
 It's like cookin' coffee...you have to throw it away when it's kinda bitter.
 The main problem all of the time was: are the songs good enough for the album or should we write some more. it's difficult to find the right balance.
 First we had too many commercial songs, then there were too many heavy songs."
-The only unreleased outtake to have emerged is the song "Instrumental", which appeared on the 1998 compilation Who Cares a Lot?.
-It has often been mislabelled as being from the 1994–95 King for a Day...
+The only unreleased outtake to have emerged is the song "Instrumental", which appeared on the 1998 compilation Who Cares a Lot?
+The Greatest Hits.
+It has often been mislabelled as being from the 1994–1995 King for a Day...
 Fool for a Lifetime era sessions, and was even included on the 2016 deluxe edition for that album.